 - The Voice Tracker I can be used for conferencing if it is connected to a system that has a good built-in acoustic echo canceler (AEC).
-Voice Tracker I’s have been connected to conventional conferencing systems like LifeSize, Polycom, ClearOne, etc. or can be connected to a VoIP systems with good AEC’s like Zoom.
+Voice Tracker I’s have been connected to conventional conferencing systems like LifeSize, Polycom, ClearOne, etc. or can be connected to a VoIP systems with good AEC’s like Zoom and Skype.

 - The Voice Tracker™ II is more portable.
 It is powered by USB.
 This (combined with its smaller size) improves its portability since it can be powered from a laptop.
 The Voice Tracker I must be powered from its wall power supply.